boschglobal/dse.schemas/README.md

 ## License

-DSE Schemas is open-sourced under the Apache-2.0 license.
+Dynamic Simulation Environment Schemas is open-sourced under the Apache-2.0 license.
 See the [LICENSE](LICENSE) and [NOTICE](./NOTICE) files for details.